 - Bathrooms.
 For the bathrooms, pull everything out.
 Wash all linens, including the shower curtain, area rugs, and towels.
 Sweep up the floors to remove loose debris.
 Disinfect all surfaces with a multipurpose cleaner or a mixture of bleach and water (use caution with the bleach).
 Use a grout cleaner to freshen up the tile.
 If applicable, replace your old shower curtain liner with a new one.

 - Kitchen.
 For the kitchen, start by removing all countertop appliances.
+Junk Removal Palm Beach County can remove any junk from your kitchen.
 Clean your way from top to bottom.
 Start with the ceiling and tops of the cabinets, work your way down to the countertops, and finally, clean the floors.
 Empty the refrigerator and disinfect the drawers and shelves.
 Purge any items that have exceeded their expiration date.
 Give your countertop appliances a good cleaning, too, such as the toaster, the coffee maker, the blender, and the food processor.
 Disinfect the surfaces of all large appliances, including the oven and dishwasher.
 You can even clean the inside of the dishwasher by running vinegar and water through an empty load.

 Spring Cleaning Extras